 On successful completion of the course students will be able to:

-2. Critically evaluate various theories and frameworks of employment relations for their fundamental assumptions, intellectual rigour, and practical value.
+1. Define and critically evaluate various concepts, theories and frameworks of employment relations for their fundamental assumptions, intellectual rigour, and practical value.

-4. Locate and access these laws and institutions in their economic, political, cultural and historical context.
+3. Locate and assess these laws and institutions in their economic, political, cultural and historical context.

 The course will focus on key concepts in employment relations and their institutional manifestations in selected countries.
 Topics will include:

 - Critical topics in the study of employment relations.

 - Employment relations in selected countries, including the history and contemporary nature of labour laws, patterns of employee and employer representation, and bargaining structures at national level and their impact on employment relations at the enterprise level.